 - Familiarity with New Relic's synthetic monitoring

-- Familiarity with New Relic's browser monitoring
+- Familiarity with our

 - Familiarity with basic New Relic browser monitoring UI views

 - Familiarity with New Relic's SPA data in the browser monitoring UI

 - Browser agent (Pro version) installed on relevant pages